 Councils employ officers and other civil servant employees to deliver our services.
 These services are paid for through council taxes, business rates, income from running services (such as car parks and community centres) and other government grants.

 Every 4 years we elect councillors to each council.
 These councillors are there to oversee services, hold the officers to account, and make sure that residents’ needs are addressed.
 The majority party on each council sets the direction and priorities for that council.
 The Conservatives are the majority party at ECC.
-The next County Council elections are in 2021.
-In May 2019 R4U was elected to lead UDC.
+The next County Council elections are in 2025.
+In May 2019 and again in 2023 R4U was elected to lead UDC.